Fidelity-based distance bounds for $N$-qubit approximate quantum error correction: Bounds for approximate quantum error correction

-Therefore, the distance measures based on the sub- and the super-fidelity are upper- and lower-bounds, respectively.
-The inequalities are saturated when the sub- and the super-fidelity recover the fidelity.
+Therefore, the distance measures based on the sub- and the superfidelities are upper and lower bounds, respectively.
+The inequalities are saturated when the sub- and the superfidelity recover the fidelity.
 This happens if at least one of the states is pure, or if one considers single-qubit states.
-In error correction applications, none of these conditions are fully satisfied.
+In error-correction applications, none of these conditions is fully satisfied.